When Good Times Go Bad: 9 Signs of Alcohol Poisoning

 Confusion or Stupor

 When someone's had one too many, it's not just slurred speech you're looking out for.
 If they seem unusually confused, disoriented, or less responsive than usual, it's a significant warning sign.
+Confusion is one of the clearest symptoms of ethanol intoxication, and should never be overlooked.

 Vomiting

 Keep an eye out for this.
 If they can't stop throwing up, it's a clear signal that their body is rejecting the poison they've ingested.
+Vomiting can also lead to dangerous gastrointestinal issues and increase the risk of choking, especially if the person is unconscious.

 Seizures